Georgy Alburov: Biography

 Moreover, in October 2012, Alburov became a member of the Russian Opposition Coordination Council.
-The Council did not recognize the results of the Duma and presidential elections of 2011-2012 and called for their revision.
-Later in December that year, he also joined the organizing committee of the "People's Alliance" party, seeking to oppose the elected president, Vladimir Putin, and the ruling party, United Russia.
+The Council did not recognize the results of the Duma and presidential elections of 2011–2012 and called for their revision.
+Later in December that year, he also joined the founding committee of the "People's Alliance" party, which sought to oppose the elected president, Vladimir Putin, and the ruling party, United Russia.

-On April 14, 2015, the Vladimir Oktyabrsky Court sentenced Alburov another FBK employee, Nikita Kulachenkov, for stealing the street art painting "Bad/Good Person," which they took off a fence and gave to Navalny for his birthday on June 4, 2014.
-The painting, contrasting two Russian figures (one negative, associated with “the Internet,” and the other positive, portraying “love of the Motherland”), was made by a janitor Sergei Sotov, who regularly placed his works on city fences.
+On April 14, 2015, the Vladimir Oktyabrsky Court sentenced Alburov another FBK employee, Nikita Kulachenkov to penal labor for stealing the street art painting "Bad/Good Person," which they took off a fence and gave to Navalny for his birthday on June 4, 2014.
+The painting, contrasting two Russian figures (one negative, associated with "the Internet," and the other positive, portraying "love of the Motherland"), was made by a janitor Sergei Sotov, who regularly placed his works on city fences.
 Although the painter claimed that he did not mind that people might take his paintings away, Alburov was sentenced to 240 hours of compulsory labor.
 A few months later, the sentence was removed due to an amnesty.

-On August 3, 2019, Alburov was arrested as an organizator of protests in Moscow, caused by the situation with the Moscow City Duma elections.
+On August 3, 2019, Alburov was arrested as an initiator of protests in Moscow, caused by the situation with the Moscow City Duma elections.
 As a result of the mass demonstrations, Moscow Metro and Mosgortrans filed a lawsuit against Alburov and Lyubov Sobol.
 In February 2020, the Simonovsky District Court of Moscow satisfied the suit and fined 311 000 rubles from the defendants as compensation for the disturbed work of transport employees on August 3.

 In August 2020, Alburov participated in the FBK investigation of the poisoning of Alexei Navalny.
 Together with Maria Pevchikh and Vladlen Los, he examined Navalny's hotel room in Tomsk for evidence on the day of poisoning.

 In 2020, Alburov was actively involved in the production of a documentary film "Putin's Palace."
 In January 2021, Alburov, Pevchikh, and Navalny received the Redkollegiya Journalist Award for this film.
 The same month, he got arrested for 10 days for calling people to mass protests in support of Alexei Navalny, who was incarcerated upon his return to Russia.

 It was reported in May 2021 that several FBK representatives, including Georgy Alburov, Ruslan Shaveddinov, and others, allegedly moved to Georgia to operate a new studio of the "Navalny LIVE" YouTube channel in Tbilisi.
 Leonid Volkov, a Russian political activist and Navalny's confidante, refuted this information and called it "fake news."

 On January 25, 2022, Alburov was included in Rosfinmonitoring's register of terrorists and extremists.

 In August 2022, Russian billionaire Oleg Deripaska filed a lawsuit against Navalny, Pevchikh, and Alburov for an investigation they released about Russian Foreign Minister Sergey Lavrov.

+On May 5, 2023, Georgy Alburov and the Anti-Corruption Foundation chair, Maria Pevchikh were added to the Russia's Ministry of Justice list of foreign agents.